na-na-hi/renget/archive/megathread.md

 !!! danger ➜ Disclaimer
 	- Trustworthy links that were formerly safe may occasionally turn hazardous.
-	- Moderators and contributors do their best to maintain it, but always use care while sailing the seas.
+	- Moderators and contributors do their best to maintain it, but always use care while voyaging.

 &nbsp;